Georges Bidault

 Georges-Augustin Bidault ([ʒɔʁʒ bido]; 5 October 1899 – 27 January 1983) was a French politician.
 During World War II, he was active in the French Resistance.
-After the war, he served as foreign minister and prime minister on several occasions.
-He joined the Organisation armée secrète; however he always denied his involvement.
+After the war, he served as foreign minister and premier on several occasions.
+He apparently joined the Organisation armée secrète; however he always denied his involvement.

-Biography

 Early life

 Bidault was born in Moulins, Allier.
 He studied in the Sorbonne and became a college history teacher.
 In 1932 he helped to found the Catholic Association of French Youth and the left-wing anti-fascist newspaper l'Aube.
 He had a column in the paper and, among other things, protested against the Munich Agreement in 1938.

 World War II

-After the outbreak of the Second World War he joined the French army.
-He was captured during the Fall of France and was briefly imprisoned.
-After his release in July 1941, he became a teacher at the Lycée du Parc in Lyon and joined the Liberté group of French Resistance that eventually merged with Combat.
-Jean Moulin recruited him to organize an underground press and the Combat underground newspaper.
+After the beginning of the Second World War he joined the French army.
+He was captured during the Fall of France and was imprisoned briefly.
+After his release in July 1941, he became a teacher at the Lycée du Parc in Lyon and joined the Liberté group of French Resistance that eventually merged with the group Combat.
+Jean Moulin recruited him to organize a covert press and the Combat covert newspaper.

-In his work in the resistance, he was helped by his private administrative assistant Laure Diebold.
+For his work in the resistance, he was helped by his private administrative assistant Laure Diebold.

-Bidault, inter alia along with other high profile people, was imprisoned by the Spanish in an Internment camp at Miranda de Ebro.
+Bidault, inter alia along with other people well known, was imprisoned by the Spanish in an Internment camp at Miranda de Ebro.

-Bidault participated in the forming of the Conseil National de la Résistance and, after the Gestapo captured Moulin, he became its new chairman.
+Bidault participated in the forming of the Conseil National de la Résistance and, after the Gestapo captured Moulin, he became its new president.
 In 1944 he formed a Resistance Charter that recommended an extensive post-war reform program.
 After the liberation of Paris he represented the Resistance in the victory parade.
 Charles de Gaulle appointed him as a foreign minister of his provisional government on 25 August.
-He was the founder of the Popular Republican Movement (MRP).
+He was the initiator of the society Popular Republican Movement (MRP).

-He was head of the French delegation to the San Francisco Conference, which established the UN, from April to June 1945.
+He was chief of the French delegation to the San Francisco Conference, which established the UN, from April to June 1945.
 At the conference, France succeeded in gaining a permanent seat on the Security Council.